kubermatic/docs/content/kubermatic/main/tutorials-howtos/project-and-cluster-management/_index.en.md

 ![General Cluster Settings](/img/kubermatic/main/tutorials/wizard_step_2.png?classes=shadow,border "General Cluster Settings")

 In the next step of the installer, enter the credentials for the chosen provider.
-A good option is to use Kubermatic Presets here, which is `loodse` in this case, instead putting in credentials for every cluster creation:
+A good option is to use [Presets]({{< ref "../administration/presets/" >}}) instead putting in credentials for every cluster creation:

 ![Provider Credentials](/img/kubermatic/main/tutorials/wizard_step_3.png?classes=shadow,border "Provider Credentials")